Caçoila de Frigideira

 3. 03

-This is the true secret of the dish: let the water and wine boil off over the next 30 to 45 minutes until you hear the sound in the pot change from a wet simmer to a sizzling fry.
+Take the lid off entirely and turn the heat up to medium.
+Over the next 30 to 45 minutes, let the water and wine boil off completely until the sound in the pot shifts from a wet simmer to a sizzling fry.

 4. 04